 Like any kind of written document, a legal document is not always that straightforward.
 Often, language is used with the intention of influencing the reader, such as a witness’s report.
 Keeping to the best meaning is not necessarily that easy, so the skill of an experienced translation service is necessary to ensure that the intended reader can understand clearly the translated legal document.
 A mistranslation of a legal document could be quite devastating for all those concerned.
 If it was a witness’s report in court which gave the wrong impression of a person or events, the defendant may find s/he is facing imprisonment, rather than a fine.
 In a law court, no one knows except the translator how accurate a translation is of a legal document.
 One thing that is certain is that the best legal document translator comes from the best legal document translation service so the client in actual fact gets the best legal document translation.

 Automated translation is not the answer for legal terminology translations

-With the rise in automated translations there is the temptation for legal firms to choose this method for their legal terminology translations as it is cheap, fast and predictable.
+With the rise in automated translations, there is the temptation for legal firms to choose this method for their legal terminology translations as it is cheap, fast, and predictable.
 Legal translations are really a bit too complex for automated translation tools.
 To be able to perform an effective legal terminology translation, the translator has to put some thought into it before completing the translation.
 Automated translation tools at this point in time do not have the ability to think and therefore be able to churn out an accurate legal translation.
-Google Translate, or other automated translation programmes, may be ideal for getting the gist of a website or document but to be able to translate a legal document with legal terminology may not be quite so easy.
+Google Translate, or other automated translation programs, may be ideal for getting the gist of a website or document but to be able to translate a legal document with legal terminology may not be quite so easy.
 We are not yet that near to completely replacing human translators with automated translators.
-There was a case with a Japanese patent that the word ‘pattern’ was accidently used instead.
+There was a case with a Japanese patent where the word ‘pattern’ was accidentally used instead.